 I. Accommodation Request

-- Students begin the process by completing the following Accommodation Form.
+- Students begin the process by completing the following this link to Accommodate.

-- When applicable, students are also to submit the Accommodation Request Form to their licensed clinician for completion.
+- When applicable, students are also to submit the SMCM Disability Accommodation Form to their licensed clinician for completion.
 The licensed clinician can scan and e-mail the forms to firstname.lastname@example.org or the student can bring them to their meeting with the Coordinator for Disability Support Services.

 - When applicable, students will be asked to provide supporting documentation that demonstrates how their disability limits participation in one or more of the following: